RyandeKlerk05/-SDA-_Group4/README.md

      can be uncommented with # to disable/enable them, to run specific tests.

 5. Credits:
-   - Ryan: Subquestions 1 and 2, presentation planning, Github maintenance.
+   - Ryan: Subquestions 1 and 2, presentation planning, code-cleanup and Github maintenance.
-   - Hero: Subquestion 4, \webscraping code and presentation planning.
+   - Hero: Subquestion 4, \webscraping code, code-cleanup and presentation planning.
-   - Mingtao: Subquestion 3 (continent) and \IHME_data
+   - Mingtao: Subquestion 3 (continent.py) and extract.py
    - Maryelis: Subquestion 3 (country.py)
      -> (NOTE: One member left the course during this project, which explains why their section was smaller).